StainlessStasis/CobblemonSpawnAlerts/README.md

 * **alertMythicals**: Alerts all players on the server when a mythical spawns.<br>
 * **alertUltraBeasts**: Alerts all players on the server when a ultra beast spawns.<br>
 * **alertParadox**: Alerts all players on the server when a paradox spawns.<br>
+* **alertStarters**: Alerts all players on the server when a starter spawns.<br>
 * **broadcastIVs**: Tells clients what IVs a spawned Pokemon has.<br>
 * **broadcastEVs**: Tells clients what EV Yield a spawned Pokemon has.<br>
 * **broadcastNature**: Tells clients what Nature a spawned Pokemon has.<br>
 * **broadcastAbility**: Tells clients what Ability a spawned Pokemon has.<br>
-**Note:** Disabling these on your client instance will also stop things from displaying properly in singleplayer... so don't do that?
+**Note:** Disabling these on your own client will also stop things from displaying properly in singleplayer... so don't do that?

 ### Reloading the Config:<br>
-You can edit the config while the game is running, and simply use the command `/cobblemonspawnalerts-server reload` to reload it.
+You can edit the config while the game is running, and simply use the command `/csa-server reload` to reload it.
 You must have permission level 3 (OP) or higher to use this command.<br>

 </details>